mat-bau/OrchestraWebsite/README.md

 This is an evolving project!
 If you find any bug, weird behavior, or simply have an idea that could improve the planner or add other features for shared living, **please open an issue or contribute directly** — we’d love your help.

 ---
+## Ideas for the frontend part & pre processing

+- Add some personnability : we can add 1 weekend so we have 3 rehearsal weekends,
+- Make it do also juste for one week : many slots dispatched over 1 week and the algo consider only these slots but front displays the whole week
+- Customize slots duration